 Typical design recommendations:

-Does the design allow the use of a economically optimised CHP operation strategy
+- Does the design allow the use of a economically optimised CHP or heat pump operation strategy

 Using energyPRO we can model the operation of heat and cooling networks, with a range of heat sources, CHP to solar thermal with thermal storage.
-From the modelling we optimise plant sizing and assess the economics of the range of technical solutions.
+From the modelling we optimise plant sizing and assess the economics (capital and operating costs) of the range of technical solutions to achive lowest lifecyle cost.
 Example of energyPRO below: